 Settlement Agreement.
 On June 22, Emera Maine submitted an uncontested Joint Offer of Settlement ("Offer of Settlement") between itself, Houlton Water Company, Van Buren Light and Power District, Eastern Maine Electric Coop., ReEnergy Biomass Operations, the MPUC, and Maine OPA (collectively, the "Settling Intervenors").
 If approved, the Offer of Settlement will resolve all issues pending in these proceedings.
 This settlement does not resolve the matters set for hearing and settlement judge procedures in Emera Maine and BHE Holdings, 155 FERC ¶ 61,230 (2016).
-Comments on the Offer of Settlement must be filed on or before July 12, 2017; Reply Comments, July 24, 2017.
+FERC Staff filed its comments on the Offer of Settlement on July 12, 2017.
+In its comments, Staff did not oppose the settlement and advised of its belief "the proposed Settlement, in the aggregate, is fair, reasonable, and in the public interest".
+Although Staff denied "eight ways in which it believes the formula rate is insufficiently transparent," Staff stated it "does not oppose certification of the Settlement by the Settlement Judge and subsequent approval by the Commission."
+Reply Comments were due July 24, 2017; none were filed.
+On July 26, Judge Dring certified the Settlement to the Commission.
+Accordingly, on July 27, Chief Judge Cintron terminated settlement judge procedures, subject to final action by the Commission, and cancelled the hearings ordered by the Commission.
+The Settlement is now pending before the Commission.